groonga/groonga/doc/source/install/debian.rst

 There is a package that provides `Munin
 <http://munin-monitoring.org/>`_ plugins.
 If you want to monitor
-groonga status by Munin, install groonga-munin-plugins package.
+Groonga status by Munin, install groonga-munin-plugins package.

 Install groonga-munin-plugins package::

   % sudo apt-get install -y -V groonga-munin-plugins

-There is a package that provides MySQL compatible normalizer as groonga plugins.
+There is a package that provides MySQL compatible normalizer as Groonga plugins.
 If you want to use that one, install groonga-normalizer-mysql package.

 Install groonga-normalizer-mysql package::